venation-digital/Templates/README.md

 # Templates
-Templated content for easy usage.
-All uploaded content is created by myself.
-I will not upload any content by others then myself without explicit consent and/or reference of original author.
+This directory contains templated content we decided to make available for the wider public.
+All content has been created by one our employees and has been authorized to be shared here.
+We will not upload any contents by others then us without explicit consent and/or reference to the original author.

+Currently available materials:
+- Digital footprint dashjboard
+- Threat Actor basebal card

 ## 1. Dashboards